-I learned this lovely Spanish expression as I was preparing for a dinner I had organized in Barcelona.
+I learned this lovely Spanish expression as I was preparing for a dinner I had organized for my host family and their friends in Barcelona.
 I was cooking up all sorts of Mexican specialties (which I have missed SO much since I arrived), including guacamole, enchiladas, etc… and in large quantities.
 I was speaking to some of the people who were going to be coming that night for the feast, and they told me “Nos ponemos las botas”… to which I replied with a blank stare of confusion.

 Ponerse las botas.